ABOUT THE ENSEMBLE

 PAST SEASON REPERTOIRE

-Repertoire performed by the Nassau Concert Choir in the 2018-2019 season included:
+Repertoire performed by the Nassau Concert Choir in 2021-2022 included:

-- Defying Gravity from Wicked – Stephen Schwartz (arr.
-Roger Emerson)
+- Defying Gravity – Stephen Schwartz, arr.
+Roger Emerson